hyundai-robotics/doc-hi6-sdk/3-practice-argosx/1-roblang/3-make-proj-argosx.md

-# 3.1.3 argosx 프로젝트 생성
+# 3.1.3 Creating an ArgosX project

-apps/ 폴더 밑에 argosx 라는 이름의 폴더를 생성합니다.
+Create an ArgosX folder under the apps/ folder.

-탐색기의 argosx/ 폴더에 마우스 우버튼을 클릭한 후, pop-up 메뉴에서 "Code(으)로 열기"를 클릭하십시오.
+Right-click the mouse on the argosx/ folder in the explorer and click "Open using code" in the pop-up menu.

-argosx/ 폴더를 프로젝트로 하여 vscode가 열립니다. argosx/ 밑에 info.json을 아래와 같이 만듭니다.
+This will open vscode with the argosx/ folder as the project.
+Create info.json under the argosx/ folder as follows.

 info.json